About Bald Head Island

 - Note beach access number for emergency response.
 Call 911 for emergencies.

-- Avoid swimming near shoals.
+- Avoid swimming near shoals and channels.

 BICYCLE & PEDESTRIAN SAFETY